Exosite · Sr. Product Design Manager (first UX hire) · 2016–2023

-Exosite was running 13 separate proof-of-concepts for 13 enterprise clients.
+Exosite was running roughly a dozen proof-of-concepts for as many enterprise clients.
 Every new deal meant starting over.
 I joined as their first UX hire and helped turn that into a single white-label platform that landed in Gartner's Magic Quadrant five years running.

 $1M+